Mario Trujillo García

-Mario Trujillo García (January 21, 1920 – January 10, 2007) was a Mexican politician who served as Governor of Tabasco.
+Mario Trujillo García (21 January 1920 – 10 January 2007) was a Mexican politician from the Institutional Revolutionary Party (PRI).

-Trujillo served as deputy in the Lower House of the Mexican Congress.
-In 1971, after being elected, he took office as Governor of Tabasco (1971–1977).
+Trujillo was elected to the Chamber of Deputies for Tabasco's 1st congressional district in 1967.
+In 1971, after his election in 1970, he took office as governor of Tabasco (1971–1977).

 Personal life

-He is survived by his two daughters, Georgina Trujillo and Graciela Trujillo.
+He was survived by his two daughters, Georgina Trujillo and Graciela Trujillo.